Alaska reduces cash outflow, but is still burning $5.5 million a day

 During Alaska Air Group’s last quarterly earnings teleconference in early May, CEO Brad Tilden said cutting the cash burn rate is a priority so the company can survive the collapse of air travel and get through to the other side of the pandemic.

-Tilden set a goal of reducing the cash outflow to $200 million in June, and reaching zero cash burn by year-end.
-Tuesday’s filing with the Securities and Exchange Commission indicates Alaska is ahead of the initial reduction plan, though the filing restates the same target.
+Tilden set a goal of reducing the cash outflow to $200 million in June, and reaching zero cash burn by year’s end.
+Tuesday’s filing with the Securities and Exchange Commission indicates Alaska is ahead of the initial reduction plan, although the filing restates the same target.

 “We continue to expect to achieve a $200 million per month cash burn rate in June, and remain focused on reducing it to zero by year end,” the filing states.